 Skip page Logo and Brand information to navigation.
 Skip page header section and navigation, to main content.

-Get An Identity Protection PIN (IP PIN)
+IRS Encourages All Taxpayers To Get An Identity Protection PIN (IP PIN)

 An Identity Protection PIN (IP PIN) is a six-digit number that prevents someone else from filing a tax return using your Social Security number or Individual Taxpayer Identification Number.
 The IP PIN is known only to you and the IRS.
-It helps us verify your identity when you file your electronic or paper tax return.
+It helps the IRS verify your identity when you file your electronic or paper tax return.
 Even though you may not have a filing requirement, an IP PIN still protects your account.

 If you don't already have an IP PIN, you may get an IP PIN as a proactive step to protect yourself from tax-related identity theft.